Here are some frequently asked questions about Rising Girl and what we do.

 Rising Girl is a small charity passionate about the empowerment of young women.

 The work yields positive results and has a great impact on the lives of the young women who participate in the programmes.

 We have a number of volunteer vacancies and some great fundraising activities.

-People can also open their schools network up to our important work, talk to their local member of parliament about the impactful programmes or organise an event in aid of Rising Girl.
+People can also highlight our important work to their local schools, talk to their local member of parliament about our programmes or organise an event in aid of Rising Girl.

 The charity has the Rise Together fundraising walk (#RTwalk) which takes place on international women days every year (IWD 8th March) that anyone can sign up and join.